 Not All Outbreaks Become Pandemics

 Since 2000, the world has experienced a number of epidemics – local or regional increases in a disease – that did not reach the level of pandemics with worldwide impact.
 Recent outbreaks of SARS and Zika are examples of epidemics that had the potential to become pandemics but did not.
 These epidemics had significant impact in different regions of the world, but did not rise to the level of a pandemic.
-With planning, early warning, and resilient systems, enterprise businesses can help mitigate the biorisks they face, like these infections.
+With planning, early warning, and resilient systems, enterprise businesses can help mitigate the biosecurity threats they face, like these infections.

 Early identification and notice of a disease threat provides opportunities to purchase supplies and equipment, communicate risks and mitigation strategies, build resilience, and take protective actions.
 This requires real-time or near-real-time data from across the world.